-Austin Dog Bite Lawyer
+Austin, Texas Dog Bite Lawyer

 I pride myself on explaining things to clients.
 If clients don't understand something about their claim, they can't make good decisions.
 We try to explain things in detail during meetings and in correspondence.
 We want you to know and understand what's going on.